 ENL 2012 BRITISH LITERATURE AND CULTURE I, to 1780 (I) (3 CREDITS)

 This course is a survey of the literature of Great Britain as it is reflected and influenced culture from the beginnings of English literature until the late 18th century.
 Writing intensive.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 (I) International or diversity focus